ivmai/bdwgc/README.md

 ## Copyright & Warranty, Contributors

-The exact licensing information is provided in [README.QUICK](README.QUICK) file.
+The exact licensing information is provided in [LICENSE](LICENSE) file.

 All the contributors are listed in [AUTHORS](AUTHORS) file.